HewlettPackard/OpenShift-on-SimpliVity/README.md

 ### Create the sync configuration file

 The first thing you need to do is to create a configuration file that the sync tool will use.
-Let's call this file `active_directory_config.yml.` This is a yaml file as you may have guessed it now and you should respect the indentation when you edit this file.
+Let's call this file `active_directory_config.yml.` This is a YAML file as you may have guessed it now and you should respect the indentation when you edit this file.
 Here is the file we used with our example Active Directory:

 ```bash
 kind: LDAPSyncConfig